 American Queen Steamboat Company

-OnboardAmerican Queen Steamboat Company's American Queen, relaunched in April 2012, is decked out in regal, Victorian elegance.
-Think ornate chandeliers, rich upholstery and polished wood.
-The 436-passenger sternwheeler is filled with modern amenities, too, like Wi-Fi in public spaces, but the aim is to evoke memories of the stately river steamers of the 19th century.
+OnboardAmerican Queen Steamboat Company's American Queen, launched in April 2012, and American Empress, launched in April 2014, are decked out in regal Victorian elegance.
+Think ornate chandeliers, rich upholstery, brass as far as they eye can see and polished wood.
+Both ships are filled with modern amenities, too, such as Wi-Fi in public spaces, but the aim is to evoke memories of the stately river steamers of the 19th century.

-To add a little zest to the stately vibe, American Queen carries bikes, providing passengers a chance to peddle through the river towns they visit.
-There are fitness and wellness programs onboard, too.
-Nightly dancing is to lively swing and big band music in the Grand Saloon.
+To add a little zest to the stately vibe, both ships carry bikes, providing passengers a chance to peddle through the river towns they visit.

-On the dining front, Culinary Director Chef Regina Charboneau's menu reflects regional cuisine.
-The Mississippi native is relying on decadent delights, such as sugary beignets, corn and shrimp fritters, and molasses glazed pork loin stuffed with Andouille sausage to satisfy passengers' appetites.
-(She will create a menu that represents Northwest American regional cuisine onboard the line's new American Empress, when it debuts in 2014.)
+On the dining front, the menus reflect regional cuisine: New Orleans and modern Southern comfort food on American Queen, fresh seafood and bright berries on American Empress.
+Decadent delights on American Queen include items such as sugary beignets, corn and shrimp fritters, and molasses glazed pork loin stuffed with Andouille sausage to satisfy passengers' appetites.
+On American Empress, passengers will eat pan-seared scallops, Indian rice soup and steamed cold-water lobster tail.
 Dining venues include alfresco options and no-fee specialty options.
-No formalwear is ever required, even for dinners, where complimentary wine and beer are poured.
+No formalwear is ever required, even for dinners, where complimentary wine (sourced from the Pacific Northwest) and local beer are poured.

 Shore tours, included in the fares, provide immersion into the history, culture and cuisine of the heartland.
-The ship features a professionally trained, all-American staff.
+The ships feature a professionally trained, all-American staff.

 About American Queen Steamboat CompanyAmerican Queen Steamboat Company is a Mississippi River-based cruise line aiming to resuscitate overnight Big Muddy cruising, a niche nearly dead since 2008.
-The line, which originally launched as Great American Steamboat Company (GASC), began operating American Queen in April 2012.
+It's also shooting to add a little old-fashioned luxury to the Pacific Northwest.
+The line, which originally launched as Great American Steamboat Company, began operating American Queen in April 2012.
 The company is affiliated with HMS Global Maritime, founded by John Waggoner, which provided critical services at the inception of the line and continues to power its marine operations.

-In 2013, American Queen announced that it had acquired an additional paddlewheeler.
-American Empress (which formerly sailed Pacific Northwest cruises as Empress of the North) will, after undergoing a major refurbishment, debut in that region in April 2014.
+In April 2014, American Empress (which formerly sailed Pacific Northwest and Alaska cruises as Empress of the North) joined the fleet after undergoing a major refurbishment.

 American Queen Steamboat Company is headquartered in downtown Memphis, which is an important homeport for the company.
 American Queen regularly docks at the city's revitalized Beale Street Landing.